JinhuiLee/EMS/README.md

-This project is for ITU
+This project is for ITU.